simd-lite/simd-json/README.md

 `simd-json` goes through extra scrutiny for unsafe code.
 These steps are:

 * Unit tests - to test 'the obvious' cases, edge cases, and regression cases
 * Structural constructive property based testing - We generate random valid JSON objects to exercise the full `simd-json` codebase stochastically.
-Floats are currently excluded since slighty different parsing algorithms lead to slighty different results here.
+Floats are currently excluded since slightly different parsing algorithms lead to slightly different results here.
 In short "is simd-json correct".
 * Data-oriented property based testing of string-like data - to assert that sequences of legal printable characters don't panic or crash the parser (they might and often error so - they are not valid json!)
 * Destructive Property based testing - make sure that no illegal byte sequences crash the parser in any way
 * Fuzzing - fuzz based on upstream & jsonorg simd pass/fail cases